EvgeniyDoctor/MyRandomPony/README.md

 - [give me some money on Paypal](https://paypal.me/evgeniydoctor)

 ## License

-"My Random Pony" app developed by Evgeniy Doctor ©<br>
+"My Random Pony" app is developed by Evgeniy Doctor.
+All rights reserved. ©<br>
 The app was released on November 24, 2016.<br>
 This is a third-party mobile app for accessing the images on http://mylittlewallpaper.com.
 The developer has no control over what images are available.